sahu0817/langchain/README.md

 - Create a API Key
 ### LangChain
 - Create an Account with LangChain
-- Create a API Key in LangChain ( workspace scoped )
+- Create a API Key in LangChain
+  - Service Account with a scope of workspace (isolated to team / project )